saalfeldlab/stitching-spark/README.md

 # stitching-spark
-Reconstruct big images from overlapping tiled images on a Spark cluster.
+Reconstructing large microscopy images from overlapping image tiles on a high-performance Spark cluster.

 The code is based on the Stitching plugin for Fiji https://github.com/fiji/Stitching